 MadKudu uses two metrics to measure the performance of a model: Recall and Precision.

-- Life is full of compromise: you can't optimize on both metrics, improving one will degrade the other one.
+- You can't optimize on both metrics, improving one will degrade the other one.

 - You want to have a model where the 20/80 rule applies: identify 20% of your leads which would account for 80% of your conversions.
 That's in theory.
 In practice, you would be satisfied with a model where